TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

   Extbase.
 After that, you'll learn the design pattern model-view-controller, which is the technical basis of every Extbase Extension.
 Finally, the chapter explains test-driven development to the reader.

-.. **Journey through the Blog Example**

-* :ref:`The-Blog-Example`
-  should give you a feeling of how the concepts from chapter 2 are implemented in Extbase.
-Based on a provided example extension, we explain how a blog post is created and progresses through various stages until it is displayed.

 .. getting started